 The agent put the swap in the Itemiser, and I was declared clean by the machine (And I know what an Itemiser looks like now thanks to Border Security Australia) and let on my way.

-As usual i took my time packing my stuff away and I thanked the TSA in a loud non-condescending British Accent.
+As usual, I took my time packing my stuff away and I thanked the TSA in a loud non-condescending British Accent.
 And didn’t look back as I headed up the escalator.

-With the minimal time I had, I could had skipped the lounge – but I wanted to check my mail and do a few bits on Boarding Area before continuing.
+With the minimal time I had, I could have skipped the lounge – but I wanted to check my mail and do a few bits on Boarding Area before continuing.
 With the flight going from 70A, there was usefully a United Club next door to the gate.
 How convenient.

 Lounge stop: United Club (Red Carpet Club)

-For me, I did what i needed to – update my blog, check my mail, and swapped my memory card over.
+For me, I did what I needed to – update my blog, check my mail, and swapped my memory card over.

 Not the best pic – but the next bird already at the gate

-I even had a time for a couple of espressos before the flight to keep me awake for a bit longer – bear in mind I was up at 5am UK time, and it was the best part of 2am on my body clock.
+I even had time for a couple of espressos before the flight to keep me awake for a bit longer – bear in mind I was up at 5am UK time, and it was the best part of 2am on my body clock.

 Soon enough, boarding time commenced, and I grabbed my trash for the final leg of the journey of the day – to Denver.

 With the lounge next door to the gate, it was a quick walk, and boarding was in full swing by the time I got there – and I sneaked up on the Elite Access land as Zone 2 was boarding.
 I was beeped aboard, and after a short wait on the jetbridge.